Charlie Nicholas: Arsenal

 Nicholas's lifestyle in the capital was the subject of much tabloid speculation, earning him the nickname "Champagne Charlie".
 In November 1984, while at Arsenal, Nicholas was given a second drink-driving ban in the space of two years, after admitting driving with excess alcohol.

 With the lack of a striker of the ilk of Frank McGarvey to play alongside at Arsenal, Nicholas barely broke double figures in the following seasons, not helped that he was also often played just off the main striker.
-Whilst Nicholas could display extravagant skills, a lack of consistency restricted his impact.
+While Nicholas could display extravagant skills, a lack of consistency restricted his impact.
 The arrival of George Graham as the new manager of Arsenal in the summer of 1986 saw Nicholas no longer have an automatic place in the team.
 Arsenal, however, did reach the League Cup final against Liverpool in April 1987.
 Liverpool's Ian Rush gave his side the lead on 23 minutes, but Nicholas equalised seven minutes later after a goal mouth scramble.
 In the second half, he appeared to be fouled in the penalty box by Gary Gillespie, but the referee ignored Arsenal's claims for a penalty.
 With seven minutes left, Nicholas received a cross from Perry Groves and shot at goal.
 The ball took a deflection off Ronnie Whelan, and went into the goal having deceived Bruce Grobbelaar.
 Arsenal held on to win 2–1.
 With this Wembley brace Nicholas thus became a club hero.

-In the summer of 1987, Celtic attempted to persuade Nicholas to return to Parkhead.
-However, he rejected his old club's offer, and decided to stay at Arsenal in the expectation he would remain part of their side.
-It proved to be a poor decision; Nicholas was dropped four games into the start of the 1987–88 season, in favour of Perry Groves as the strike-partner for new signing Alan Smith.
-He spent the rest of his time at Highbury playing for the reserves.
+Nicholas was linked with a return to Celtic in 1987, but this did not materialise.
+He was dropped from the Arsenal team four games into the start of the 1987–88 season, in favour of Perry Groves as the strike-partner for new signing Alan Smith.
+He spent the rest of his time at Highbury playing for their reserves.